 1. Delhi Signature Bridge

 The Signature Bridge shows the culture of India through its “Namaste” shape, a gesture expressing reverence and respect.
 Bridges are commonly built with a symmetrical shape so that the total length of the bridge carries the weight, further decreasing the foundation’s stresses.

 The major length of the bridge is about 251 m and the total length of the bridge is about 575 m.
 The bridge is twice the height of the Qutab Minar and is identified as the most elevated structure in New Delhi.

 The bridge deck is made of steel and concrete, the deck involves a dual carriageway with four lanes including a total width of 14 m.
-Its surprising inclined steel pylon with a height of about 154 m, and luxury stayed cable design create an attractive and imposing extra beauty to the Delhi skyline.
+Its surprisingly inclined steel pylon with a height of about 154 m, and luxury stayed cable design creates an attractive and imposing extra beauty to the Delhi skyline.

 The bridge pylon includes stairs and lifts for entrance to the top of the pylon for maintenance and sightseeing ambitions.
 It is also provided with a sophisticated structural health monitoring system, which observes the weather loading (e.g. temperature, storms), earthquake, and structural response of the bridge.

 The following matters express the foundation details of the Signature Bridge: The profile of the rock bed below the bridge keeps changing significantly, due to which the construction of the foundation was completely complicated.
 Open and well foundations were prepared for the piers of the bridge.